samboy/OpenChessFontFairy/README.md

 * A is a white upsidedown bishop
 * S is a black upsidedown bishop
-* D is a modified white upsidedown rook
+* D is a white upsidedown rook
-* F is a modified black upsidedown rook
+* F is a black upsidedown rook
 * G is a white upsidedown knight
 * H is a black upsidedown knight
 * P is a white pawn